 The JPG image format does an image compression that leads to a lower image quality.
 The conversion of JPG to BMP does not enhance its quality, it only maintains the quality.
 If you save a JPG as JPG again, the quality will decrease even more due to the re-compression.

 The PNG image format does an image compression too, but other than JPG it is a loss-less data compression.
 PNGs can be imported with a color depth of 8 or 16bit per channel.

-The DDS format is a special format.
-Different to the other mentioned formats, most tools cannot edit or display this format.
+The DDS format is a special format and many tools cannot edit or display this format natively.
 Adobe's Photoshop for example offers dedicated plug-ins to support the format.
-The Pandoras Box Image Converter supports the DDS format as well, thus it is possible to convert images and provide them for Pandoras Box systems.
+For Adobe AfterFX, Media Encoder and Premiere Pro you can download our Adobe Plugin if you like to encode DDS image sequences (or other formats).
+Further, the Pandoras Box Image Converter supports the DDS format as well, thus it is possible to convert images and provide them for Pandoras Box systems.
 You may use them as single images or for image sequences.

 To be accurate, the SNP (snappy) format is actually not an image format itself but a compression library offered from Google.
 So if you have a JPG, PNG, BMP or DDS image, snappy compresses the file size but keeps the available quality, as it simply reduces the file data.
 If you work with SNP files, the saving or reading process does not need more time, as the (de-)compression works in highspeed and real-time.
 In other words, Pandoras Box can decompress snappy image sequences on the fly.

 The result is a much smaller file size whereas the size difference depends on redundancy in your visual content, such as alpha channels or same colors in motion graphics.
 This way you gain a lot more drive space which is especially interesting for SSD systems as their drives normally offer less space.